 - Lastly, don’t forget, book reviewers do all this for FREE.
 Make book reviewers your new best friends today and have a little fun.

 Think you might enjoy doing more book reviewing?
 I’m planning to put together a group of book reviewers so that I can offer authors more opportunities for book reviews.
-Books would be put up for offer and reviewers could take their pick as long as they write and post the reviews on their blogs and platforms like Goodreads and Amazon.
+Reviewers could take their pick as long as they write and post the reviews on their blogs and platforms like Goodreads and Amazon.
 I need to work out more details and see if anyone would be interested, there would be no minimum number of books to read.

 All books have now been sent and the book requests are now closed.